 The Governance Committee uses a variety of methods for identifying and evaluating nominees for directors.
 The Governance Committee regularly assesses the appropriate size and composition of our Board, the needs of our Board and the respective committees of our Board, and the qualifications of candidates in light of these needs.
 Candidates may come to the attention of the Governance Committee through stockholders, management, current members of our Board, or search firms.
-The evaluation of these candidates may be based solely upon the information provided to the Governance Committee deems appropriate, including the use of third parties to review candidates.
+The evaluation of these candidates may be based solely upon the information provided to the Governance Committee or may also include discussions with persons familiar with the candidate, an interview of the candidate, or other actions the Governance Committee deems appropriate, including the use of third parties to review candidates.
 The Governance Committee may, at Alphabet's expense, retain search firms, consultants, and other advisors to identify, screen, and/or evaluate candidates.